cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/configure-gitlab-integration.md

 {{% image src="/integrations/integration_builder/gitlab/12-find-community-recipe.png" alt="Find GitLab recipe" %}}

-There is no GitLab recipe found for a new pentest finding, but a recipe for a DAST finding exists.
-We can use it as a base and customize it.
+There are two recipes to choose from, depending on whether you're interested in creating GitLab issues to track a pentest finding or a DAST Scanner finding.
+We'll use the pentest finding recipe as a base and customize it.
 Click on the recipe to see its details and click "Use this recipe".

-{{% image src="/integrations/integration_builder/gitlab/13-use-recipe.png" alt="DAST recipe" %}}
+{{% image src="/integrations/integration_builder/gitlab/13-use-recipe.png" alt="Use recipe" %}}

 Choose to save the recipe in the folder you created earlier.

-{{% image src="/integrations/integration_builder/gitlab/14-use-recipe-folder.png" alt="Save recipe in folder" %}}
+{{% image src="/integrations/integration_builder/gitlab/14-copy-and-save.png" alt="Copy and save recipe" %}}

+### 5. Customize the Recipe

 Once copied and saved, an initial customization is needed.

-{{% image src="/integrations/integration_builder/gitlab/15-recipe-needs-customization.png" alt="Customize recipe" %}}
+{{% image src="/integrations/integration_builder/gitlab/15-customize.png" alt="Customize recipe" %}}

 You can see in the recipe's graph that there is an error.
 The highlighted step is the one causing the error.

-{{% image src="/integrations/integration_builder/gitlab/16-error.png" alt="Recipe error" %}}
+{{% image src="/integrations/integration_builder/gitlab/16-recipe-error.png" alt="Recipe error" %}}

-The existing error is due to a missing field for the GitLab project.
+The existing error is due to a missing field for setting the GitLab project.

-{{% image src="/integrations/integration_builder/gitlab/17-click-step-with-error.png" alt="Recipe error" %}}
+{{% image src="/integrations/integration_builder/gitlab/17-click-step-with-error.png" alt="Recipe step error" %}}

-Select your GitLab project in the step's settings.
+Select your GitLab project in the step's settings, then save and exit the recipe.

-{{% image src="/integrations/integration_builder/gitlab/18-select-gitlab-project.png" alt="Select GitLab project" %}}
+{{% image src="/integrations/integration_builder/gitlab/18-select-gitlab-project-and-save.png" alt="Select GitLab project and save and exit" %}}

-### 5. Customize the Recipe

-Notice the first step in the recipe (the trigger) is about a DAST finding.
-We need to change it to a pentest finding.
-If you click on it, you can see the trigger's settings.
-Change the trigger name to "pentest finding" at the top, and change the trigger on use at the right to "Pentest finding published".

-{{% image src="/integrations/integration_builder/gitlab/19-customize-trigger.png" alt="Change trigger" %}}

-Once done, click "Save" then "Exit".
-Now you can see the recipe is saved and the error is gone.
-Let's start the recipe from the top right button.

-{{% image src="/integrations/integration_builder/gitlab/20-start-recipe.png" alt="Start recipe" %}}

-You will see a new error message, and the steps with errors are highlighted.
-That's because some steps depend on info from the original DAST-related trigger.
-So we need to change that.

-{{% image src="/integrations/integration_builder/gitlab/21-start-recipe-error.png" alt="Start recipe" %}}

-If you click on the step with the error, the settings on the right will show an invalid ID.
-You need to change it to the correct pentest finding ID.

-{{% image src="/integrations/integration_builder/gitlab/22-error-step-wrong-id.png" alt="Wrong ID" %}}

-Delete the wrong ID and choose "Finding ID" from the dropdown.
-This will automatically fill in the correct ID.

-{{% image src="/integrations/integration_builder/gitlab/23-error-step-select-correct-id.png" alt="Correct ID" %}}

-Now save and exit, and you will see that the error is gone.
-Start the recipe again.
+Now there are no more errors.
+You can start the recipe.
 This may take a few seconds to run.

-{{% image src="/integrations/integration_builder/gitlab/24-start-recipe.png" alt="Start recipe" %}}
+{{% image src="/integrations/integration_builder/gitlab/19-start-recipe.png" alt="Start recipe" %}}

 Once the recipe is running, you will see the jobs tab to monitor any events.
 This can be left open to verify whether a created finding triggers the desired action.
-The recipe will continue running even when closing the tab, until "Stop recipe" gets clicked.
+The recipe will continue running even when the tab is closed.
+Click "Stop recipe" if you need to stop running it.
+To edit the recipe, you must stop running it first.

-{{% image src="/integrations/integration_builder/gitlab/25-recipe-running.png" alt="Start recipe" %}}
+{{% image src="/integrations/integration_builder/gitlab/20-recipe-running.png" alt="Recipe running" %}}

 You can [create a test Finding](/integrations/development/create-test-finding/) to test the recipe.